EPCCed/intro_to_cp2k/day2/README.md

 Here we have chosen an NVE ensemble.
 Doing an NVE run and checking the energy conservation is a good way to check the system for techincal errors.

+TIP: r improve the forces with EPS_SCF and EPS_DEFAULT, increase the cutoff, and reduce the timestep.

 We have also added the following to the QS section:

 ```